KWellesly/ML4Anime/index.md

 ### DBSCAN [kevin]

-The PCA graph revealed that there were clearly distinct groups of anime being formed.
-To better understand these groups and the anime comprised within these groups, we conducted DBSCAN, an upsuperviseed clustering algorithm.
-In order to properly use DBSCAN, we tuned the *minpts* parameter by using the heuristic: minpts <= D+1.
-We set minpts=3 since our PCA reduced the number of dimensions of the feature space down to 2. *Epislon* was tuned by graphing and sorting the distances of 10th nearest neighbor of each point.
-The "elbow method" was used to set *epsilon* to 3.
+The PCA graph in 2 dimensional space showed clearly distinct clusters of anime which made us wonder exactly how these clusters formed and what type of anime were represented in each cluster.
+To tackle this problem, we converted our feature space to 300 dimensions (same feature space as our input to KNN), and performed DBSCAN, an unsupervised clustering algorithm.
+In order to properly use DBSCAN, we tuned the *minpts* parameter by hand such that not all the points were located in one cluster nor were there an exceptionally large number of noise points.
+Note, we could not use the heuristic of *minpts* <= D+1, because D would have been set to ~301 or ~13% of our entire dataset.
+We set *minpts*=3. *Epsilon* was tuned by graphing and sorting the distances of the 10th nearest neighbor of each point in 300 dimensional space.
+The “elbow method” was used to set *epsilon* to 30.

 <p align='center'>
   <img src="/ML4Anime/graphs/DBSCAN_elbow_method.jpg" width="500"/>
 </p>